 THE ISSUER Burnet County, Texas (the "County") is a political subdivision of the State of Texas and is governed by the Commissioners Court, which is composed of four County Commissioners and the County Judge.
 The County's 2020 population estimate was 49,318.
 See "APPENDIX B - GENERAL INFORMATION REGARDING BURNET COUNTY - Economic and Demographic Characteristics" herein.
-THE BONDS \$11,480,000 Burnet County, Texas General Obligation Refunding Bonds, Taxable Series 2020 (the "Bonds").
+THE BONDS \$11,375,000 Burnet County, Texas General Obligation Refunding Bonds, Taxable Series 2020 (the "Bonds").
 Interest on the Bonds will accrue from the Dated Date (identified below) and is payable initially on March 1, 2021 and semiannually on September 1 and March 1 thereafter until the earlier of stated maturity or prior redemption.
 The Bonds will mature on the dates, at the rates, and in the principal amounts indicated on page -ii- hereof.
-DATED DATE November 15, 2020.
-REDEMPTION The County reserves the right to redeem the Bonds maturing on and after March 1, 2030, in whole or in part, in the principal amount of \$5,000 or any integral multiple thereof, on March 1, 2029 or any date thereafter, at the redemption price of par plus accrued interest.
-If two or more serial bonds of consecutive maturity are combined into one or more "term" Bonds (the "Term Bonds") by the Underwriter, such Term Bonds will be subject to mandatory sinking fund redemption in accordance with the provisions of the Order.
+DATED DATE December 15, 2020.
+REDEMPTION The County reserves the right to redeem the Bonds maturing on and after March 1, 2031, in whole or in part, in the principal amount of \$5,000 or any integral multiple thereof, on March 1, 2030 or any date thereafter, at the redemption price of par plus accrued interest.
 See "THE BONDS - Redemption Provisions of the Bonds" herein.
 SECURITY FOR THE BONDS The Bonds constitute direct obligations of the County payable, both as to principal and interest, from the levy and collection of a direct and continuing ad valorem tax, within the limits prescribed by law, on all taxable property within the County.
 See "THE BONDS - Security for Payment" herein.
 BOOK-ENTRY-ONLY SYSTEM The County intends to utilize the Book-Entry-Only System of The Depository Trust Company, New York, New York relating to the method and timing of payment as to principal and interest.
 PAYING AGENT/REGISTRAR U.S. Bank National Association, Dallas, Texas.
 FEDERAL INCOME TAX TREATMENT OF THE BONDS Interest on the Bonds is not excludable from gross income for federal income tax purposes.
 (See "FEDERAL INCOME TAX TREATMENT OF THE BONDS" herein).
 USE OF PROCEEDS Proceeds from the sale of the Bonds will be used for the purpose of (i) refunding a portion of the County's currently outstanding indebtedness, as identified in Schedule I attached hereto (the "Refunded Obligations"), for debt service savings, and (ii) paying professional services associated with the costs of issuance of the Bonds.
 See "THE BONDS - Use of Proceeds" herein.
-RATING The County has made application to S&P Global Ratings ("S&P") for a contract rating on the Bonds.
+RATING S&P Global Ratings ("S&P") has assigned its municipal bond rating of "AA" to the Bonds.
 See "OTHER PERTINENT INFORMATION - Municipal Bond Rating" herein.
 FUTURE BOND ISSUES The County does not anticipate the issuance of additional debt in the next 12 months except potentially refunding bonds for debt service savings.
 PAYMENT RECORD The County has never defaulted on the payment of its bonded indebtedness.
-DELIVERY When issued, anticipated on or about December 15, 2020.
-Legality The Bonds are subject to the approval of legality by the Attorney General of the State of Texas and the approval of certain legal matters by Norton Rose Fulbright LLP, Austin, Texas, Bond Counsel.
+DELIVERY When issued, anticipated on or about January 20, 2021.
+LEGALITY The Bonds are subject to the approval of legality by the Attorney General of the State of Texas and the approval of certain legal matters by Norton Rose Fulbright LLP, Austin, Texas, Bond Counsel.
 See "APPENDIX D - Form of Opinion of Bond Counsel" herein.
-Preliminary, subject to change.
-BOIID COURSEI.
-See APPENDIX D - FORM OF OPINION OF BOND COURSEI" NETEIN.

-PRELIMINARY OFFICIAL STATEMENT
+OFFICIAL STATEMENT